conda-forge/cfep/cfep-14.md

 - only members of `core` can be on this subteam
 - this subteam will report its activity to core at all `core` meetings
 - this subteam will consult with core at `core` meetings regarding all planned activity
-- this subteam will not limit the access by `core` members to any `conda-forge` system, credential, or key
+- this subteam will not limit the access by `core` members to any `conda-forge` resources including but not limited to its systems, credentials, keys, or service accounts

 ## Copyright